LivelyDismay/magnum-opus/faq.md

 ### But I want to use Cheat Terminal?

 That's a shame.
 It'll break a lot of stuff in this list.
 Besides, half of what that mod does is already in Opus, like making various outfits and whatnot craftable.
-Use the console if you want to cheat.
+Use AddItemMenu or the console if you want to cheat.
 Don't blindly add stupid shit to the modlist.

 [[Top]](#table-of-contents)